Vaughn College of Aeronautics and Technology: Expansion

 In the fall of 1964, the Academy of Aeronautics conferred associate in applied science degrees for the first time.
 In 1969, the academy was accredited by the Middle States Association of Colleges and Schools.
 In 1996, the college completely revised its curriculum offering, resulting in nine new academic programs, including for the first time, the Bachelor of Science and an associate degree in flight.
 On May 5, 1998, a state-of-the-art 35000 sqft addition to the building complex was completed.
 It includes a 65 ft observation tower providing views of the runways at LaGuardia airport.

 In 2010 a 126 ft mural depicting early aviation that had been painted by Aline Rhonie Hofheimer in hangar F at Roosevelt Field was transferred to Vaughn and will be displayed following renovations.
+The mural is planned to be moved to the Cradle of Aviation Museum in March 2025.

 Organization and administration

 College president

 The Colleges current president is Sharon B. DeVivo.